 Physical, emotional, and social effects of a NET

 A NET and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the tumor.

-Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of tumor, may receive this type of care.
 And it often works best when it is started right after a diagnosis.
-People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People who receive supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 For some people, such as those with lung disease, heart disease, or other specific medical conditions, surgery cannot successfully treat the tumor.
 In these cases, palliative surgery to relieve symptoms may be helpful.
 Palliative surgery is often used together with radiation therapy.